-An all-year-round cookie that gets all the attention during the holiday season.
+These poppy seed thumbprint cookies are all-year-round cookies that get all the attention during the holiday season.

-May it be because of the colorful display of the jam against the sparks of poppy seeds.
+It could be because of the bright, colorful display of the jam against the sparks of poppy seeds.
+Or it may be thanks to their small bite-size that makes them perfectly snackable at holiday parties.

-Or may it be the small bite-size, I have made those little delights every Holiday season as far back as I can remember.
-One thing is for sure.
-They are highly addictive.
+I have made those little delights every holiday season as far back as I can remember.
+One thing is for sure — they are absolutely addictive.

-The best part is they take no time to make a fresh batch.
+The best part about these pretty, sweet cookies is they take nearly no time to make.

 In this Article